RolandDreger/kirby-data-importer/README.md

 [![Vimeo video to Kirby Plugin Data Importer](https://user-images.githubusercontent.com/19747449/65554134-f98d8c80-df28-11e9-8140-23114fd88a1d.png)](https://vimeo.com/360116607)

-This plugin imorts data from a CSV file and creates subpages from that.
+This plugin imorts data from a CSV file and creates subpages of it.

 ---